metatyper/metatyper-ts/README.md

     // that the Meta type implementation instance has in the defaultSerializers property noDefaultSerializers?: boolean

     // disable the validators, which all Meta types have (MetaTypeValidator) noBuiltinValidators?: boolean

     // disable serializers, which all Meta types have (AutoCast) noBuiltinSerializers?: boolean

-}
+    // default arguments used to build all subtypes (could be a function) subTypesDefaultArgs?: MetaTypeArgs | ((metaTypeImpl: MetaTypeImpl) => MetaTypeArgs) }
 ```